 Blow away the cobwebs this winter with a bracing Devon walk.
-Adventure in South Devon rolling hills, North Devon coasts, short walks in parks and gardens or circular walks on Dartmoor.
+Adventure in Devon's rolling hills and exploring coasts, short walks in parks and gardens or circular walks on Dartmoor.

 This walk follows parkland and woodland, providing views of the estuary and Blaxton saltmarsh, where the woodland flowers are particularly beautiful at spring time.